-If a Manley Laboratories product fails to meet the above warranty, then the purchaser's sole remedy shall be to first obtain a Repair Authorisation from Manley Laboratories and return the product to Manley Laboratories, where the defect will be repaired without charge for parts and labour.
-All returns to the factory must be in the original packing, accompanied by the Repair Authorisation, and must be shipped to Manley Laboratories via insured freight at the customer's own expense.
-Factory original packaging can be ordered from Manley Labs.
-Customer will be charged for new factory original packaging if customer fails to ship product to Manley Labs in the original factory packaging.
-After repair, the product will then be returned to customer via prepaid, insured freight, method and carrier to be determined solely by Manley Laboratories.
-Manley Laboratories will not pay for express or overnight freight service nor will Manley Laboratories pay for shipments to locations outside the USA.
+If a Manley Laboratories product fails to meet the above warranty, then the purchaser's sole remedy shall be to return the product to Manley Laboratories, where the defect will be repaired without charge for parts and labour.
+The product will then be returned via prepaid, insured freight, method and carrier to be determined solely by Manley Laboratories.
+All returns to the factory must be in the original packing, (new packing will be supplied for no charge if needed), accompanied by a written description of the defect, and must be shipped to Manley Laboratories via insured freight at the customer's own expense.
 Charges for unauthorized service and transportation costs are not reimbursable under this warranty, and all warrantees, express or implied, become null and void where the product has been damaged by misuse, accident, neglect, modification, tampering or unauthorized alteration by anyone other than Manley Laboratories.

 The warrantor assumes no liability for property damage or any other incidental or consequental damage whatsoever which may result from failure of this product.
 Any and all warrantees of merchantability and fitness implied by law are limited to the duration of the expressed warranty.
 All warrantees apply only to Manley Laboratories products purchased and used in the USA.
-All warrantees apply only to Manley Laboratories products originally purchased from an authorised Manley dealer.
-Warranties for Manley Laboratories products purchased outside the USA will be covered by the Manley Importer for that specific country or region.
-"Grey Market" purchases are not covered by any warranty.
-In the case that a Manley Laboratories product must be returned to the factory from outside the USA, customer shall adhere to specific shipping, customs, and commercial invoicing instructions given with the Return Authorisation as Manley Laboratories will not be responsible for transportation costs or customs fees related to any importation or re-exportation charges whatsoever.

 Some states do not allow limitations on how long an implied warranty lasts, so the above limitations may not apply to you.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above exclusion may not apply to you.
+Some states do not allow the exclusion or limitation of incidental or consequential damges, so the above exclusion may not apply to you.

 This warranty gives you specific legal rights and you may also have other rights which vary from state to state.